Learning Goals

 Your web browser JavaScript console should now look similar to the following.

 To prevent your objects from being accidentally overwritten, declare them with const rather than let.
-You can still modify individual properties later if needed.
+You can still modify/delete individual properties later if needed.

 Displaying a property's value by its key